 Tatiana Cursino Pereira graduated from the Faculty of Dentistry of São José dos Campos, Sao Paulo State University, UNESP, in 2018.
 This dedicated dentist began her journey as a pediatric specialist.
 Her thirst for knowledge led her to pursue a Master's degree in Restorative Dentistry at UNESP, which she obtained in 2022.
 During this time, she had the opportunity to serve as an External Researcher at the Faculty of Dental Medicine, University of Lisbon, Portugal, where she developed groundbreaking research on New Technologies Applied to Dental Prosthetics.

 Currently, she is embarking on a doctorate in Dental Prosthetics and Dental Materials at UNESP, conducting both laboratory and clinical research focused on Oral Rehabilitation, Implantology, and Digital Dentistry.
-Tatiana believes in preventive practices and digital solutions as allies for patient care, remaining at the forefront of techonological and scientific advancements in the field.
+Tatiana believes in preventive practices and digital solutions as allies for patient care, remaining at the forefront of technological and scientific advancements in the field.
 Follow Tatiana on Facebook, Instagram or LinkedIn.

-by Caitlan Reeg
+by Caitlan Reeg Writer at exocad

 Caitlan Reeg spends her days telling the world about the innovations her colleagues create.
 She’s passionate about healthcare, technology, and the ways the two interact to improve our lives.
 A former journalist, Caitlan has worked on staff at Dow Jones Newswires in Frankfurt and at the national public radio program Marketplace in Los Angeles.